 Bad Advice Example: In response to someone complaining about how hard it is to make friends in their new town.

-5) Criticize their actions, not their character.
-Or as it’s more commonly known: love the sinner; hate the sin.
+Or as it’s more commonly known: love the sinner, hate the sin.
 It’s important to differentiate the actions of a person from their intentions.
 You’d be amazed how often people do stupid things with really noble intentions.
 Anyone who’s grown up with overly critical parents knows the sting of someone judging your character based on some mistake you made.

 Bad Advice Example: In response to a guy saying something creepy to a woman.